DIRECTOR SERVICE AGREEMENT

 OUTSIDE INTERESTS AND CONFLICTS

 The Director must obtain prior written approval from the Board before accepting any external directorship, consultancy, paid engagement or any appointment that may give rise to a conflict of interest.
-The Board will not unreasonably withhold approval for non-competitive non-executive roles.
-The Director shall comply at all times with sections 175 (duty to avoid conflicts) and 177 (duty to declare interest in proposed transactions) of the Companies Act 2006.
+The Board will not unreasonably withhold approval for non-competitive non-executive roles, subject to time-commitment considerations.
+The Director shall comply at all times with sections 175 (duty to avoid conflicts) and 177 (duty to declare interest in proposed transactions) of the Companies Act 2006, and shall declare any direct or indirect interest in existing transactions or arrangements with the Company under s.182.
 The Director shall maintain a register of personal and related-party interests and shall update it promptly on any change.

 7.